Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 The girl could not speak anymore.
 She nodded her head.

 “This can’t be true,” Jingyi said to Mo Xuanyu.
 He looked shocked and unsettled.
-“I’ve never seen anyone bleed out of a muting curse.”
+“I’ve never seen anyone bleed from a muting curse.”

 “That is because your clan has taught you not to struggle against them, as they go away after a few minutes anyway,” Mo Xuanyu answered.
 “But this is not as simple as the Lan clan’s infamous discipline spell.”